MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 This architecture addresses security via configuration of the infrastructure selected and the control and data plane controls implemented.
 These design choices are based upon the [zero-trust model](/azure/security/fundamentals/zero-trust) and [least privilege access](/entra/identity-platform/secure-least-privileged-access) principles.
 The security controls natively supported include:

-- solution components use [managed identities](/entra/identity/managed-identities-azure-resources/overview) for authentication and authorization, which enables consistent role-based access control (RBAC).
+- solution components use [managed identities](/entra/identity/managed-identities-azure-resources/overview) for authentication and authorization, which enables consistent role-based access control.

 - Azure [Key Vault](/azure/key-vault/) stores application secrets and certificates securely.